briansimiyuj/doctor-appointment-app/README.md

         c.
 Create a PrescriptionInput component and mount it on the NotesForm component
           i.
 Create a TextArea and make it controlled by the prescription state

+        d.
+Create a FollowUpDateInput component and mount it on the NotesForm component
+          i.
+Reuse the DatePicker component and wrap it with DateTimeProvider and DatePickerProvider, and pass the follow up date state as a prop to both providers ii.
+Create a DatePickerWrapper component to bridge the gap between DatePicker's selectedDate and AddNotes context's setFollowUpDate iii.
+Use useEffect to sync selectedDate from DatePicker with setFollowUpDate in AddNotes context iv.
+Convert selectedDate to ISO string format (YYYY-MM-DD) before setting followUpDate state

 ### Settings Context

 Settings context will be used to store the user's settings and provide it to the Settings page